thomadha/gr2336/README.md

 ## Content

-The project is located inside the folder movielist.
-Within the project, there are two primary dividers:
+_The project is located inside the folder movielist.
+Within the project, there are two primary dividers:_

-1. core
+**1. core**

     Here you can find the "backend" code for movie.
 This includes attributes for movie and movielist, and how these work.
 The movieListHandler handles reading and writing to the json file.
 You can also find tests for the code here.